 - Reconnect all the mailboxes using Mailbox Recovery Center.
 Right click on the mailboxes and click on Find Match.
 This will find the user accounts which were recently exported.
 Click on Reconnect to finish the wizard’s working.

 Scenario 2: Exchange Server Crashed

-A crashed Exchange server can be recovered using a specially created recovery database.
+A crashed Exchange server can be recovered using a specially created recovery database or Dial Tone Database.
 A recovery database is a mailbox database that allows you to mount a restored mailbox database and extract data from it as part of a recovery operation.
 Recovery databases enable you to recover data from a backup or copy of a database without disturbing user access to current data.
 The New-MailboxRestoreRequest cmdlet is used to extract data from a recovery database.
 After extraction, the data can be exported to a folder or merged into an existing mailbox.

 A Better Approach

-While the above mentioned techniques are successful in reviving a crashed Exchange database or Active Directory, they might seem to be a bit too technical for any administrator who hasn’t faced disaster situations before.
+While the above-mentioned techniques are successful in reviving a crashed Exchange database or Active Directory, they might seem to be a bit too technical for any administrator who hasn’t faced disaster situations before.
 Performing these procedures not only needs the utmost caution but also proper permissions.
-Moreover, sometimes these techniques may fail to restore crashed Exchange server.
+Moreover, sometimes these Exchange server disaster recovery plans and techniques may fail to restore crashed Exchange server.

-Thus, a better approach to resolving the issue is to use automated third-party Exchange mailbox recovery software Stellar Repair for Exchange.
-Laced with powerful scanning and recovery algorithms, this tool quickly finds out every bit of recoverable mailbox data within EDB files and restores it with ease.
+A better approach to overcome and resolve these issues is to use a reliable third-party Exchange mailbox recovery software, such as Stellar Repair for Exchange.
+Laced with powerful scanning and recovery algorithms, this tool quickly recovers every bit of mailbox data from EDB files and restores it to a PST file.
+It can also export the recovered mailboxes directly to a live Exchange server or Office 365.
 Such a tool can be an ideal part of any Exchange disaster recovery plan.